 - Blood clots in your uterus

-Medical abortions do not usually affect your ability to have children unless you have a serious complication.
+Medical abortions are typically very safe.
+In most cases, it does not affect your ability to have children unless you have a serious complication.

 When to Call the Doctor

 Serious problems must be treated right away for your safety.
-Call your health care provider if you have:
+Call your provider if you have: